dzianis-dashkevich/vhs-next/README.md

 ## Player (Facade)

-Player facade is a main API gateway for almost all features provided by our playback engine.
-The main purpose is to simplify client's usage and hide complexity.
+The player facade is the main API gateway for almost all features provided by our playback engine.
+Its main purpose is to simplify client usage and hide complexity.

 ```ts
 type EventHandler<T> = (event: T) => void;